 An SEO-friendly meta description will help your blog posts stand out in search engine result pages.
-To fully exploit an optimized meta description, ensure it is short and not more than 160 characters (Google will cut out extra characters), clear, includes the focus keyword and convinces your reader to click.
+Optimized meta descriptions are short, not more than 160 characters (Google will cut out extra characters), clear, include the focus keyword, and convinces your reader to click.

 Many persons consume content with their mobile devices.